Strategies and performance of the CMS silicon tracker alignment during LHC Run 2: Alignment algorithms

+It is still being developed further to meet the growing user needs; in addition to CMS, the Belle-II experiment~\cite{belle2align} is a main user driving the developments.
+In this section, we review the main algorithms implemented in the software and describe recent improvements.
 The \MILLEPEDE-II algorithm allows determination of the position, the orientation, and the curvature of the tracker modules.
 The algorithm consists of two steps: \begin{description} \item[\textsc{Mille}] This program has to be integrated into the track fitting software of the specific experiment.
 For each track the independent residuals with errors and the derivatives of the track (local) and module (global) parameters from Eq.~(\ref{eq:linearization}) have to be calculated and stored in custom binary files.
 The track fitting method has to fit all hits simultaneously, providing the complete covariance matrix of all track parameters.
-This can not be provided by the standard Kalman filter~\cite{Fruhwirth:1987fm}, because it is a sequential method.
-Therefore the mathematically equivalent general broken lines method~\cite{GBL,terascale-wiki-gbl} has been implemented.
+Although a solution based on the standard Kalman filter~\cite{Fruhwirth:1987fm} is also possible~\cite{Hulsbergen2009,Amoraal:2012qn}, only the general broken lines method~\cite{GBL,terascale-wiki-gbl} has been implemented for the track fit in \MILLEPEDE-II.
 This is a refit of the trajectory defined by the track parameters from the Kalman filter at one given hit, \eg the first.
 The output to binary \textsc{mille} files contains the subset of the trajectory attributes that are needed by \MILLEPEDE-II.
 Only the global derivatives have to be added. \item[\textsc{Pede}] This is an experiment-independent Fortran program that builds and solves the linear equation system from Eq.~(\ref{eq:matrixInversion}).
 It reads a text file with steering information and the tracks with the hit information from the \textsc{mille} binary files to perform the local (track) fits to construct the global matrix $\mathbf{C'}$.
 This symmetric matrix is stored in full (lower triangular part) or sparse (only nonzero parts) mode.
 Several solution methods are implemented.
 An overview is given in Table~\ref{tab:MPalgos}. \end{description}